lucabriguglia/OpenCQRS/docs/Configuration.md

 Update appsettings.json as required.

-For any domain store provider, message bus and redis cache provider add the related connection string:
+For any domain store provider or message bus provider and redis cache provider add the related connection string:

 ```JSON
 "ConnectionStrings": {